imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/nextjs.md

 {% endcode %}

-In the above code, we use `"use client"` at the top of the component to mark it as a Client Component.
+In the code above, we add "use client" at the top of the component to designate it as a Client Component.

 Next, go to `app/globals.css`, remove the existing code, and replace it with the following code.